 To our left a tiny break in the shrubbery unfolded itself, to show a small path.
 Bushes scraped against our legs as we rode the last distance.
 As soon as we arrived, the rain slightly subsided – why am I not surprised?

-Next came the coffee farming, and the a lesson on the colour of the beans and a nit of fun shooting out coffee beans from the pods at each other.
-Their white gel like substance makes for good cannon shots, and we all had a bit of fun pinging them at each other.
+Next came the coffee farming, and a lesson on the color of the beans and a bit of fun shooting out coffee beans from the pods at each other.
+Their white gel-like substance makes for good cannon shots, and we all had a bit of fun pinging them at each other.

 Here an old couple sat in a meticulously clean casa.
 Their pots and pans were scrubbed to perfection – I was very impressed.

 Explorason and the farm set to grinding the coffee – oh the aroma was incredible!
 To me, this 15 minutes of traditional Cuban life was probably the highlight of our day.
 This Finca was spotless, and the people were so happy and kind.